What is a Backend, why do we need it, and why not put everything on the frontend?

 Provides a central hub to manage user data, application state, and business logic coherently.

 Browsers are sandbox environments.
-They cannot access the file system or sensitive environment variables.
+They cannot access the file system safely or hide sensitive environment variables from users.

-Browsers powerfully block requests to different domains for critical security reasons.
+Browsers powerfully block requests to different domains for critical security reasons, managed by Same-Origin Policy.

-Only the backend can efficiently use native database drivers and stably maintain connection pools.
+Only the backend can efficiently use native database drivers and stably maintain high-performance connection pools.

-Backend can be scaled infinitely with more CPU/RAM, whereas frontend performance depends entirely on the user's device.
+Backend can be scaled infinitely with more CPU/RAM, whereas frontend performance depends entirely on the user's device hardware.